ZeroTwoWeeb/ESP32-SD-Card-Logger/README.md

 # ESP32-SD-Card-Logger

 Logger for ESP32 with RTC, LCD and Ultrasonic-sensor.
-The Logger writes the data onto the SD-Card with a timestamp.
+The Logger writes the data into a .txt file onto the SD-Card with a timestamp.

 ## Circuit